Scalable and Approximation-free Symbolic Control for Unknown Euler-Lagrange Systems: Control for Confinement Within the VCZ

 \begin{contexample}{Running Example} Therefore, under the control law in Equation~\eqref{eqn:con}, $x(t)$ remains inside the VCZ, i.e., $\|x(t)-\xi(t)\| < \lambda$ or $x(t) \in \B(\xi(t), \lambda)$ for all $t \in \R_0^+$.
 The symbolic controller from Section~\ref{sec:symbolic} ensures that the center trajectory $\xi$ satisfies the modified specification $\xi(t) \in [-0.182, 0.182]$~rad for all $t \in \R_0^+$.
 By Theorem~\ref{thm:red}, this guarantees that the actual system $x(t)$ meets the original specification, i.e., $x(t) \in [-0.2, 0.2]$ for all $t \in \R_0^+$, as shown in Figure~\ref{fig:vcz_pend3}. \end{contexample}

-\begin{remark} The proposed framework offers several advantages over traditional abstraction-based control.
-First, the adoption of simple single-integrator VCZ dynamics in Equation~\eqref{eqn:vcz} ensures that the abstraction and controller synthesis in Theorem~\ref{thm:symbol} remain \textit{scalable}.
-Moreover, Theorem~\ref{thm:symbol} shows that the robustness margin $\delta$ provides \textit{inter-sample guarantees} for continuous-time trajectories.
-Finally, Theorem~\ref{thm:mainresult} establishes a \textit{model-free} confinement controller in Equation~\eqref{eqn:control} that relies on bounds on system parameters and input constraints, rather than exact system dynamics.
-Together, these properties allow continuous-time specification satisfaction under model uncertainties and bounded disturbances, while significantly reducing computational complexity.
-These advantages are further highlighted through case studies in the next section. \end{remark}
+\begin{rem} The proposed framework offers several advantages over traditional abstraction-based control. \RD{First, the adoption of simple single-integrator VCZ dynamics in Equation~\eqref{eqn:vcz} ensures that the abstraction and controller synthesis in Theorem~\ref{thm:symbol} remain \textit{scalable}.} Second, Theorem~\ref{thm:symbol} shows that the robustness margin $\delta$ provides \textit{inter-sample guarantees} for continuous-time trajectories. \RD{Finally, the closed-form confinement controller in \eqref{eqn:control}, established in Theorem~\ref{thm:mainresult}, is \textit{approximation-free} in the sense that it is model-free with respect to EL parameters.
+While the system is assumed to have an EL structure, the controller does not require identifying, learning, or approximating the matrices $M,V,G$.
+Instead, it relies only on known bounds on parameters, disturbances and input limits to provide formal guarantees.} Together, these properties allow continuous-time specification satisfaction under model uncertainties and bounded disturbances, while significantly reducing computational complexity.
+These advantages are further highlighted through case studies in the next section. \end{rem}